ooropuloo/Water/README.md

 ## Usage

-Open `public/index.html` in a browser.
+Open `index.html` or `public/index.html` in a browser.
 The page requires internet access to load map tiles and query the Civil IoT API.